Wn18 Quineville le Bours Neuf le Havre

 Plan.

-A small Vf strengthened position just inside the main gate.
-The last use was a wine cellar.
+Quineville Nord (batterie) (French) inside the small Vf strengthened position just inside the main gate.
+The last room was used as a wine cellar.

 Mercedes staff car.